 Your Liverpool legacy will advance and enoble the lives of students, enabling their dreams to be realised, you will help support unforeseen opportunities and help us stay at the forefront of ground-breaking research.

-We appreciate the significance of making your Will and that it is a personal decision.
+We appreciate the significance of making your will and that it is a personal decision.
 After looking after your family and loved ones, you may feel the time is right to consider a gift to the University.
 Whatever your motivation, interest, or passion, we would like to work with you to ensure your gift is used exactly as intended.

-Although we cannot offer legal advice, we can offer assistance and signpost you to the best possible place to receive advice before you consult a solicitor regarding making a Will.
+Although we cannot offer legal advice, we can offer assistance and signpost you to the best possible place to receive advice before you consult a solicitor regarding making a will.

 Providing a legacy gift can also help reduce inheritance tax on your entire estate.
 The University is an exempt charity under the terms of the Charities Act 2011 (Exempt Charity Number: X7758).
 The Office for Students (OfS) is the principal regulator of those higher education institutions that are exempt charities.

-Joan Kenworthy, former member of Senate and halls warden at the University of Liverpool, tells us more about her life and why she has chosen to remember the University in her Will.
+Joan Kenworthy, former member of Senate and halls warden at the University of Liverpool, tells us more about her life and why she has chosen to remember the University in her will.